MiraGeoscience/geoapps/docs/content/apps/kmeans_clustering.rst

 kmeans algorithm for speedup.
 Data points omitted by the algorithm are assigned to a group in post-processing using a nearest neighbor interpolation.

-.. note:: Beware that results may change significantly depending on the chosen number of clusters and % downsampling.
+.. warning:: Results may change significantly depending on the chosen number of
+          clusters and % downsampling.

 Statistics